GloriaXie123/GloriaXie123.github.io/_posts/2024-08-03-sorting problems.md

 #### Randomness is important

 there is a quote " the generation of randomness is too important to be left to chance".

+### Merge sort and Quick sort

+These two algorithms are classic sorting algorithms, they take at most nlgn compares.